 This program is supported by Blugold Commitment FLIIE (Faculty-Led International Immersion Experiences) funding for undergraduate UWEC students.
 While students are encouraged to participate in multiple high-impact immersion programs, each student is eligible to receive BCDT (Blugold Commitment Differential Tuition) funding for only one FLIIE experience.
-Blugold Commitment funding will include \$1000/student towards the program fee in 2018.
+Blugold Commitment funding will include \$1,000 of funding per student this is applied to the program fee.